Sexocorporel

 Gently, at your own pace

 My training "Traces of violence: sexual trauma consequences" provides a professional foundation for this area.
-I also have personal experience with trauma therapy as a client, which shapes how I approach this work.
+Beyond professional knowledge, I also bring personal experience with the therapeutic process.

 Please note: I am not a clinical trauma therapist.
-For severe trauma-related conditions, I recommend specialised trauma therapy approaches such as Somatic Experiencing, EMDR, or PITT (Psychodynamic Imaginative Trauma Therapy).
-These can work well alongside sex or couple therapy with me.
+For severe trauma-related conditions, I recommend specialised trauma therapy approaches such as Somatic Experiencing (SE), Eye Movement Desensitization and Reprocessing (EMDR) or Psychodynamic Imaginative Trauma Therapy (PITT).
+These can work well alongside sex or couples therapy with me.

 Sexuality is a right.
 For everyone.